- Do More

-If you have hundreds or even thousands of songs, videos, movies, and e-books, you may find that the original hard drive you downloaded all this to is starting to fill up.
-Moving (or just backing up) all that data may seem difficult, but it can be pretty fast.
-And you can even turn a drive full of music into a server to stream tunes to all the computers and devices in your household.
+If you have hundreds or even thousands of songs, videos, movies, and eBooks in your iTunes* library, you may find that the original hard drive you used to download all this content is now starting to fill up.
+Moving (or backing up) all that data may seem difficult, but it’s actually very fast and easy.
+You can even turn a hard drive full of music into a server to stream tunes to all the computers and devices in your household.

 To free up space on your computer or make a backup, just follow these simple steps within the most current version of iTunes:

-Done!
-Your existing iTunes Library has been moved to the new drive and any new music, videos, or whatever you load into iTunes will be downloaded to the new drive as well.
+Your existing iTunes Library will be moved to the new drive and any new music, videos, or whatever you have in iTunes will be backed up to the new drive as well.
 Please keep in mind that you can go back to step 2 and change where your iTunes Library is stored—to your computer or a different external drive— at any time.

 Creating a Home Music Server